-As a result of our work on Bobcatsss (see below), in 2008 me and a handful of student friends founded LIS Corner, the first cooperative booth of students from LIS schools in Germany, Austria and Switzerland at the Frankfurt Book Fair.
+As a result of our work on Bobcatsss (see below), me and a group of student friends founded LIS Corner, the first cooperative booth of students from LIS schools in Germany, Austria and Switzerland at the Frankfurt Book Fair, in 2008.

 The very idea of the initiative is students of various LIS schools coming together in Frankfurt to present their study programs, highlight student projects and other activities at LIS Corner.
 Not only is this a way to give high-school graduates and the wider public an idea about the library and information profession.
 The students themselves also get to know each other and the LIS programs of all schools, they can easily network and exchange ideas about current and future projects.
 Finally, the students gain experience in project management and get to know the Frankfurt Book Fair as an exhibitor which is absolutely exciting!